nielsenramon/chalk/_posts/2016-10-16-configuring-chalk.md

 # Optional settings

 about_enabled: false # Change to true if you wish to show an icon in the navigation that redirects to the about page
+baseurl: # Set if blog doesn't sit at the root of the domain (format: /blog)
 discus_identifier: # Add your Disqus identifier
 ga_analytics: # Add your GA Tracking Id
 local_fonts: false # Change to true if you wish to use local fonts